 Problem two – the low investment game

 This one is when you’ve started your business on a shoestring.
-When you didn’t have much money and you’ve gone low with your prices just to get the work in and get some fast cash.
+When you didn’t have much money, and you’ve gone low with your prices to get the work in and get some fast cash.

 The result here is that you never get enough money together to invest in your business.
-You’ve still got the website your mate built when you started out, and you never have enough cash to really get going with your business.
+You’ve still got the website your mate built when you started, and you never have enough cash to get going with your business.

 It doesn’t have to be like this!